rond-authz/rond-authz.github.io/_docs/configuration.md

 {%
   include alert.html
   type="info"
-  content="**Permission options**
+  content="**Route-specific options**

   The `enableResourcePermissionsMapOptimization` flag enables the generation of an optimized map of user permissions.
 This is useful when performing RBAC logics.
   More information available in the [Policy Integration page](policy-integration).

   The `ignoreTrailingSlash` flag defines the trailing slash behavior for routes.
 When the flag is enabled, a path registered with a trailing slash is considered the same as the one without it, and viceversa.
   For example, if the registered path is `/path/`, accessing `/path` will match nevertheless.
-  Note: registering both versions of the same path and enabling the flag for one of either paths will result in an invalid configuration." %}
+  Note: registering both versions of the same path and enabling the flag for one of either paths will result in an invalid configuration and the service will not start." %}

 {%
   include alert.html